Respiratory Virus Data

 Approximately 95% of non-federal Wisconsin emergency departments (EDs) are represented in the dataset, and most EDs transmit visit information into ESSENCE within 24 hours.

-Overall respiratory illness activity trends over time are calculated using ED visits meeting the CDC (Centers for Disease Control and Prevention) Broad Acute Respiratory Discharge Diagnoses (DD v1) ESSENCE category, which measures acute respiratory infection (ARI).
+Calculation of percent of ED visits by diagnosis: Overall respiratory illness activity trends over time are calculated using ED visits meeting the CDC (Centers for Disease Control and Prevention) Broad Acute Respiratory Discharge Diagnoses (DD v1), which measures acute respiratory infection (ARI).
 This measure uses diagnoses for viral illnesses such as COVID-19, influenza, and RSV, in addition to general respiratory illnesses, such as cough or sore throat to measure the overall respiratory illness in the community.

 Weekly proportion of ED visits for respiratory illness is calculated by dividing the number of visits to the ED with a diagnosis meeting the CDC Broad Acute Respiratory DDv1 definition from Sunday through Saturday by the total number of visits to the ED for the same time period.

-Level metric: Activity level metrics for overall respiratory illness, COVID-19, influenza, or RSV categorize the current amount of visits to the ED for each of these conditions compared to the amount of visits during times of the year when these viruses are circulating at their lowest level in the community.
-Activity levels for the 2024-2025 respiratory season are calculated using ED visits meeting the following ESSENCE diagnosis categories:
+Calculation of ED activity level metric: Activity level metrics for overall respiratory illness, COVID-19, influenza, or RSV categorize the current amount of visits to the ED for each of these conditions compared to the number of visits during times of the year when these viruses are circulating at their lowest level in the community.
+Activity levels for the 2024–2025 respiratory season are calculated using ED visits meeting the following ESSENCE diagnosis categories:

 Activity levels are provided by CDC.
 To view the detailed methodology used to calculate these values, see the CDC data notes describing these calculations.